<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 Sample: Sentence Completion

-Sentence completion questions can contain 2-3 blanks for you to fill in.
+Sentence completion questions can contain two to three blanks for you to fill in.
 This sample contains two.
-Note that these are not word pairs.
-You are choosing one word from the first column to complete Blank 1 and one word from the second column to complete Blank 2.
+Note that these aren't word pairs.
+You're choosing one word from the first column to complete Blank 1 and one word from the second column to complete Blank 2.

 Vain and prone to violence, Caravaggio could not handle success: the more his (1)__________ as an artist increased, the more (2)__________ his life became.